MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 Users can access [!INCLUDE[prod_short](includes/prod_short.md)] records in Teams using only their Microsoft 365 license.
 When access is enabled for an environment, synchronizing using the **Update users from Microsoft 365** action won't include users that only have a Microsoft 365 license.
 To include these users in synchronization, you must first update environment settings by assigning a security group that contains users with a [!INCLUDE[prod_short](includes/prod_short.md)] license and users with only a Microsoft 365 license.

 Learn about securing access to environments using security groups at [Manage access using Azure Active Directory groups](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-manage-access#manage-access-using-azure-active-directory-groups).

-Get an overview of accessing Business Central in Teams with Microsoft 365 licenses at [admin-access-with-m365-license](admin-access-with-m365-license.md).
+Get an overview of accessing [!INCLUDE[prod_short](includes/prod_short.md)] in Teams with Microsoft 365 licenses at [admin-access-with-m365-license](admin-access-with-m365-license.md).

 ## Manage users and licenses in on-premises deployments